 Saint Joseph Blanc ‘Circa’

-‘Circa’, formerly known as ‘Celeste’, is primarly a Roussanne blend (with some Marsanne now) with 80-year-old vines.
+‘Circa’, formerly known as ‘Celeste’, is primarily a Roussanne blend (with some Marsanne now) from 80-year-old Roussanne.
 It is now named after the Goddess, who, if angered, would turn people into dogs or pigs.
 The first vintage was produced in 2009 after Jean Louis bought the Les Clos Florentin vineyard in Saint Joseph.
 The vineyard had been owned for generations by a family of homeopathic doctors, so it was never touched with anything other than natural remedies.
 Jean Louis has now restored the iconic, walled, 2-hectare vineyard back to its original splendor, with blossoming fruit trees of every variety imaginable.
 Roussane does not tend to have a lot of natural acidity, so the granitic soil keeps it fresh and bright with great minerality.
 Since the white Hermitage vineyards are comprised of clay and limestone, this was the first white Jean-Louis worked with that came from granitic vineyards.
-Jean-Louis has been so impressed by this wine that he continues to plant more Roussane at other granitic vineyard sites he has on Chalet, just up the hill from Les Clos.
+Jean-Louis has been so impressed by this wine that he continues to plant more Roussane and Marsanne at other granitic vineyard sites he has on Chalet, just up the hill from Les Clos.
 100/12 pack cases are imported into the US each year.

 Saint Joseph ‘Offerus’